Bop2000/DANTE/SelfDriving_Virtual_Labs/CCAs_Design/README.md

 we also provide a summary and key differences from other tasks.
 1) this tasks aim at optimizing the electric properties (aha and ahc)  multi-component alloy design by desiging the composition.
-2) whats new comparing to the synthetic tasks -> helper functions to generate valid compositinon (external constraints); multi-objective
+2) whats new comparing to the synthetic tasks -> helper functions to generate valid compositinon (external constraints); multi-objective.
 3) Note -> no validation source included

 # Helper function